lpmi-13/anredd/README.md

 <b>Directions for future development (PRs welcome!)</b>

--switch process of user interaction to supplying articles instead of selecting them (possibly using an angular editable directive or some other 'click to edit' functionaility
+-switch process of user interaction to supplying articles instead of selecting them, possibly using an angular editable directive or some other 'click to edit' functionaility